How to Extract Irish Payslip Data to Excel

 After that, check whether each deduction label stayed attached to the correct amount.
 A spreadsheet can look tidy and still be wrong if USC and PAYE were swapped, if a pension line dropped into a generic deductions column, or if employer PRSI was captured as employee PRSI.
 Gross pay, employee deductions, and net pay should reconcile at the payslip level, and tax basis or PRSI indicators should remain visible where the source document shows them.
 This is the same mindset used in payroll reconciliation in Excel: trust the numbers only after the structure has been checked.

 Reviewers should also look for smaller extraction failures that create downstream noise.
-Misread minus signs, repeated employee names across weekly slips, unlabeled amounts parked in the wrong field, or merged columns caused by inconsistent PDF layouts are all worth catching before the file is reused.
+Misread minus signs, repeated employee names across weekly slips, unlabelled amounts parked in the wrong field, or merged columns caused by inconsistent PDF layouts are all worth catching before the file is reused.
 A spreadsheet like this should be treated as a review file first and an import file second.
 If traceability is weak, any time saved during extraction is usually lost during cleanup.

-Handle Weekly Batches and Construction Payroll Without Losing Context
+Handle Weekly Batches Without Losing Period Context

 Use Prompt-Based Extraction When Generic OCR Is Not Enough